Gmail Now Rejecting Unauthenticated Email

 In the digital world, email is a mainstay of professional and personal communication.
 However, as cybercrimes continue to rise, email security has been thrust into the spotlight.
 Consider that over 75% of targeted cyberattacks begin with an email and 48% of emails sent in 2022 were spam.

-In a bid to bolster email security, Google will begin to reject unauthorized emails by February 2024.
+In a bid to bolster email security, Gmail has now begun to reject unauthorized emails.
 If a sender attempts to contact Gmail subscribers with an unauthenticated email, they’re likely to see a 550-5.7.26 error message telling them that their mail has been blocked on security grounds.

 550-5.7.2 Gmail error message